waxantiques

 Maker: Charles Kandler

-Charles Kandler, London silversmith, no record of apprenticeship or freedom.
-Charles, a German from Saxony, arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
+Charles Kandler (Carl Rudolph Kändler) b.1695, a German from Saxony.
+Charles was mentioned in 1710 as apprenticed to goldsmith Jacob Irminger in Dresden.
+He arrived in London in 1727 and entered his first mark (New Standard and Sterling) that same year in partnership with James Murray.
 Murray died within a few months and Kandler registered new marks - New Standard (KA with a mitre above) and Sterling (CK with a pellet or mullet below in a shaped shield).
 He also used an unregistered mark (CK with a mitre above).
 Kandler’s early work shows a unique style, decidedly German in form.
-The identity of this highly important maker remains a mystery.
-Evidence points to Kandler having close family connections with Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.
-In 1735 a fresh set of sterling and new standard marks was entered for Charles Frederick Kandler.
-It is not known whether Charles Frederick was a nephew or cousin of Charles taking control of the family business, or even if they were one and the same man.
-Charles may in fact have returned to Dresden by the end of the 1730’s.
+From 1730 he worked for the goldsmith and banker Henry Jernagan (Jerningham) in Russell Street, Covent Garden.
+The identity of this highly important maker was a mystery until recent research showed him to be the elder brother of Johann Joachim Kandler, the prized porcelain modeller at the Meissen factory, with whom he shared many similarities of style.
+Charles returned to Germany, probably because his father was not well.
+His younger brother Charles Friedrich Kändler (1712–1778) took over the business in London in September 1735 with a fresh set of sterling and new standard marks.
 A subsequent mark was entered in 1739.
-Kandler left a legend of outstanding works amongst which are the great wine cooler in the Hermitage Museum, St Petersburg and the remarkable kettle in the Victoria and Albert Museum, London.
+Charles Kandler left a legend of outstanding works amongst which are the great wine cooler in the Hermitage Museum, St Petersburg and the remarkable kettle in the Victoria and Albert Museum, London.
+Ref: Thomas Joski (6th great grandnephew) and https://de.wikipedia.org/wiki/Carl_Rudolph_K%C3%A4ndler

 Our Guarantee